TarekRaafat/eleva-router/README.md

 **Common Issues:**

-- **Routes not matching**: Check path syntax and ensure container exists
+- **Routes not matching**: Check path syntax and ensure layout exists
-- **Components not mounting**: Verify component definitions and container element
+- **Components not mounting**: Verify component definitions and layout element
 - **Navigation not working**: Use `navigate()` from context or `app.router.navigate()`
 - **Memory issues**: Call `app.router.destroy()` during cleanup